Jennifer Kupcho wins LPGA Meijer Classic in playoff

 ”I struggled a little bit at the beginning, so it tells me I can really come back from it,” Kupcho said. ”I’ve always known I’m a back-nine player and that definitely came into effect today.”

-Maguire won the LPGA Drive On Championship at Crown Colony in early February to become the first Irish winner in LPGA Tour history.
+Maguire left the course without commenting to media.
+She won the LPGA Drive On Championship at Crown Colony in early February to become the first Irish winner in LPGA Tour history.

 The second-ranked Korda made her second start since returning from a four-month break because of a blood clot in her left arm.
 She tied for eighth two weeks ago in the U.S. Women’s Open in her first event since early February.